microsoft/Azure-PDF-Form-Processing-Automation-Solution-Accelerator/README.md

 The solution accelerator was designed with a modular, metadata-driven methodology.
 It can be utilized directly without code modification to process and visualize any single-page PDF forms such as safety forms, invoices, incident records, health screening forms, payment authorization forms, and many others.

 To use the solution accelerator, you only need to collect sample PDF forms, train a new model to learn the form's layout and plug the model into the solution.
-The PowerBI report will need to be re-designed for your specific data sets to drive insights.
+The Power BI report will need to be re-designed for your specific data sets to drive insights.

 **Who can leverage this solution?** Businesses have many types of single-page forms to be processed and analyzed.
 For example, safety forms, invoices, incident records, housing application forms, credit card application forms, job applications forms, and many others.